beccadax/FallibleKit/README.md

     import FallibleKit
 FallibleKit is an implementation of functional-style error handling for Swift.
 Functional-style error handling allows you to easily handle errors by chaining operations together; FallibleKit makes this readable and understandable.

-This version of FallibleKit is written in Swift 1.2.
-It only includes iOS targets, although FallibleKit should be able to run on OS X.
+This version of FallibleKit is written in Swift 2.0.
+[A Swift 1.2 branch is also available.](https://github.com/brentdax/FallibleKit/tree/v1.x) It only includes iOS targets, although FallibleKit should be able to run on OS X.

 Fallible
 ------